Tommy Trinder: Tours and television (1950–1960)

 After the war, Trinder concentrated mainly on his stage act.
 He attempted to break America, appearing on a New York bill with Frank Sinatra in the spring of 1950.
 Advertised as "the English Bob Hope", Trinder found the American audience "not as friendly towards English artists as English audiences are to American" and never returned.
-In 1952, Trinder embarked on a successful tour of Australia scheduled to last three months.
+In 1952, Trinder began a tour of Australia scheduled to last three months.
 Upon his arrival in Sydney, he described himself as "just a pommy trying to make good".
 Trinder ultimately stayed in the country for almost two years.
 Whilst there, he raised £150,000 for charities and was consequently made life governor of 19 hospitals.
 Upon his return to Britain in June 1954, he observed great changes in the types of entertainers heading variety bills.
 He began to work in television, describing the medium as "a powerful, but legitimate, rival to the theatre".

 In 1955, Trinder became the original compere for the ATV television programme Sunday Night at the London Palladium.
 A live variety show featuring the game show segment Beat the Clock, the programme regularly attracted an estimated twelve million viewers.
 As he had in his stage act, Trinder often included pointed topical gags in the programme, a feature that sometimes proved controversial.
 Among Trinder's targets were fellow entertainers Bob Monkhouse, Liberace and Frank Sinatra.
 Explaining his position in 1956, he commented "It is expected of me to make jokes about current topical items of interest.
 I gag about Lady Docker and Diana Dors.
 If I happen to be in the news, I gag about myself."

-In October 1957, Trinder began a successful tour of South Africa.
+In October 1957, Trinder mounted a successful tour of South Africa.
 Sunday Night used a number of guest presenters in his absence.
 Trinder returned to Britain in March 1958 to complete the series.
 Having offended the managing director of ATV, Val Parnell, and his deputy, Lew Grade, on multiple occasions, Trinder was dropped after the end of the series.
 He was replaced by Bruce Forsyth, a younger comedian widely considered similar to Trinder who had previously appeared as a guest on the show.
 In 1967, Trinder and Forsyth appeared together in a pantomime production arranged to ensure the two would not share a scene.